CP1404/Practicals/prac_02/README.md

 a.  the minimum and maximum length of the password

-b.  whether or not a special character (not alphabetical or numerical)
+b.  whether a special character (not alphabetical or numerical)
     is required

 Remember when a program has CONSTANTS, you should use them everywhere you can so that if you change them at the top, this change affects the whole program as expected.
-E.g. if you changed the minimum length to 5, the program should print 5 and should check to make sure the password is >= 5 characters long.
+E.g., if you changed the minimum length to 5, the program should print 5 and should check to make sure the password is >= 5 characters long.

 Output should look something like this: